-Divas, disruptors set to dominate MTV Video Music Awards
+Beyonce to perform at MTV Video Music Awards

 One of pop music's biggest names isn't expected to attend.
 Taylor Swift, who has dominated music award shows for the past decade, didn't get a single VMA nomination this time.

-(Reporting by Jill Serjeant; Editing by Andrew Bolton)
+(Reporting by Jill Serjeant; Editing by Andrew Bolton and Alan Crosby)

-"Don't Breathe", a tense psychological horror-thriller, is expected to topple DC antiheroes "Suicide Squad" at the U.S. box office this weekend.